Next class begins April 2018. Registration will open soon. In the meantime, please email Marilyn with any questions.

 Short memoir stories allow you to practice craft on a scale more manageable and easier to sustain than long-form memoir demands.
 The brief form also enables you to explore your deeper story truth and make sense of your experience within a short page span.

-Practicing craft elements by writing short memoir essays provides an excellent apprenticeship for eventually writing a book-length memoir.
+Practicing craft elements by writing short memoir essays provides an excellent apprenticeship for eventually writing a book-length memoir, if that is something you want to do.

 Master the Art of Completion